Flekay/The-Farmer-Was-Replaced/bone/README.md

 | astar.py     |    39 900 |                - |
 | brainlet.py  |     8 590 |                - |
 | rando.py     |     1 810 |                - |

-## Important Notes
-- The `drone.py` script is currently not working, but it uses the core concept of drones algorithm.